 - Risks: All the risks associated with the project and the solution to mitigate those risks.

-A project’s schedule can be created manually or using some project management software.
+It can be created manually or by using some project management software.
 Either way, you have to follow some steps to create an effective yet feasible timeline to be followed to complete the project:

 - Create a schedule plan for your project.